 Given the relationship between exocrine dysfunction and T3c, I’m wondering if there’s any benefit to supplementing with IV to help manage the endocrine dysfunction?
 I’ve read that science isn’t sure whether the call on insulin - via incretin - (associated with the attrition process of digestion) is a cause or an effect of T3c….
 I would imagine this could make a difference as to whether or not IV infusions may or may not help.

 A: I don’t have any data on IV infusions of vitamins.
 TPN (or nutrition through the vein) which is sometimes used, has some vitamins in it.
 For most people, what we recommend for vitamins are special vitamins made for those without a pancreas.
 These are formulations like MVW, AquaDEKs, and DEKAs.
 In fact, the company that makes Creon has a program called Creononcourse.com where some individuals on Creon may be able to get vitamins for free.
-What these vitamins do is make the vitamin A, D, E, and K so that they don’t need normal fat digestion to be absorbed, and also include much higher doses of these vitamins than a standard multivitamin, so they usually work better than your typical vitamin on the shelf at Walgreens does.
+These vitamins are formulated so that vitamins A, D, E, and K can be absorbed without normal fat digestion.
+They also contain much higher doses than standard multivitamins, which often makes them more effective than typical options you’d find on the shelf.

 Learn more about Vitamins and Pancreatitis